edgio-docs/edgio-docs/guides/isg.md

 ## Adding ISG to an app built with any framework

 To enable ISG on any framework, statically render a subset of your app's pages at build time as well as a static loading page.
 You can have a single loading page for your app or a separate one for each route.
-Then, configure your XDN router to serve the statically rendered pages using `serveStatic`.
+Then, configure your {{ PRODUCT_NAME }} router to serve the statically rendered pages using `serveStatic`.
 Use the `onNotFound` and `loadingPage` options to fall back to SSR while displaying the loading page when a request for a page that has not been statically rendered is received.

 ```js
 // The HTML route